isaacnmm/pestpolicy-hugo2XX/content/posts/are-plug-in-mosquito-repellents-safe/index.md

 ###  v) Lymphatic Filariasis

-This is a mosquito
-- borne illness that impairs the affected person's lymphatic system.
+This is a mosquito-borne illness that impairs the affected person's lymphatic system.
 This may result to the enlargement of the different body parts leading to serious issues like pain and disability.

 ###  vi) Malaria